 After a great interview with Melanie Crissey from FullStory, we come back with another amazing interview, this time with a professional Email strategist who can captivate you with her copy.

-Nikki Elbaz is working with SaaS companies, helping them and their clients to get better results through effective Email copy.
+Nikki Elbaz is working with SaaS companies, helping them and their clients get better results in their Go-to-Market strategy (GTM Strategy) through effective Email copy.

-We wanted to know what Nikki thinks about Product-Led Growth.
+We wanted to know what Nikki thinks about Product-Led Go-to-Market (GTM Strategy).

 Here is what she answered.

 Nikki Elbaz crafts data-driven email sequences that get more new products in more pockets.

 In addition to working with private SaaS clients, Nikki serves as Email Specialist for the industry-leading Copy Hackers Agency.

 Nikki has also coached dozens of freelancers, helping them gain the confidence and clarity to up their game—and their rates.

 For emails and updates on all things SaaS, sales, and swipes, hit up nikkielbaz.com/opt-in.

 Why such a big discussion about Product-Led Go-to-Market (GTM)?

 PRODUCT LED GO-TO-MARKET (GTM STRATEGY) MAKES ADOPTION EASIER